Rosemary A. Dobbins: Pre-NASA career

 Robbins was introduced to her future husband, Lt.
 Edward B. Dobbins Jr., in West Lafayette through mutual Dutch friends at a local production of Pygmalion.
 Lt.
 He was studying aerospace engineering at Purdue University while still actively serving in the military with the U.S. Army Missile Command.
-After a six month courtship, they married in 1953; "Mrs. Robbins Dobbins" endured many jokes about her name.
+After a six-month courtship, they married in 1953; "Mrs. Robbins Dobbins" endured many jokes about her name.
 After Lt.
 Dobbins graduated with his Masters, the newlyweds were stationed in Huntsville, Alabama.
 Upon reentering civilian life in 1957, they moved to California.
 Lt.
 Dobbins had been recruited by Lockheed's "Skunk Works", and Rosemary landed jobs in technical illustration first at TRW Aerospace and then later also with Lockheed.
-While in California, Rosemary submitted her portfolio to Warner Brothers Animation Studios and, but for the fact that she had already accepted the position at Lockheed, she might have ended up with a career in animation.